OpenTranslationBible/open-bible/en-GB/18.Job/md/job-03.md

 ## Job 3:17

-> There the wicked cease from turmoil,
+> There the wicked cease from their unrest,
-> and there the weary are at rest.
+> and there the weary find rest.

 ## Job 3:18

 > The prisoners are at ease together;
-> they do not hear the voice of the taskmaster.
+> they do not hear the voice of the oppressor.

 ## Job 3:19

-> The small and the great are there,
+> Both the humble and the mighty are there,
-> and the slave is free from his master.
+> and the servant is liberated from his master.

 ---